top of page

 Guyton-Klinger guardrails

-Variable withdrawal rate guardrails allow us to adjust our spending if markets are favourable, assuming we are prepared to cut spending during falling markets.
+Variable withdrawal rate guardrails allow us to adjust our spending if investment returns are favourable, assuming we are prepared to cut spending during falling markets.
 I covered numerous approaches in my book 'Planning for Retirement: Your Guide to Financial Freedom', but for this article, I will focus on the popular Guyton-Klinger approach.
 In 2004, Jonathan Guyton released a paper titled Decision Rules and Portfolio Management for Retirees: Is the 'Safe' Initial Withdrawal Rate Too Safe?

 Guyton established the following guidelines for determining the maximum safe initial withdrawal rate: